 These bleached hair routines comprising moisturizers, natural oils, and innovative repairing ingredients will keep your hair healthy, hydrated, free from breakage, and soft and shiny as never before.

 Without further ado, these are the best hair care tips for supporting, maintaining, and even repairing your bleached hair.

 Step 1.
 Wash Your Hair A Little Less

 Regardless of how gently it is done, overwashing hair is a bad habit to have, even for those without bleached hair.

 Overwashing your hair will sweep away essential oils and key nutrients that keep your hair healthy, breakage-free, and shiny.

 If you’re like me, taking at least two showers a day, you’ll want to invest in a shower cap and use dry shampoo in between washes.

-If you can’t go a day without washing your hair, use a very mild, natural shampoo formulation with hair-nourishing active ingredients.
+If you can’t go a day without washing your hair, use a mild, natural shampoo formulation with active hair-nourishing ingredients.

 I’ve added below some brilliant shampoos for bleached hair infused with peptides and natural ingredients, highly recommended by hair experts.

 Bleached and heat-damaged hair should never be washed with hot water.